GESIS-Methods-Hub/guidelines-for-methods/guidelines.md

 The code quality criteria ensure that the code is easy to use and modify.
 To this end, we recommend the following in addition to the mandatory [checklist items](README.md#code-quality-criteria):

-- The method should not depend on certain other methods, but should use open formats for input and output.
-If there are standard formats for the particular task at hand, these should be used to ensure the interoperability of the methods.
+- To ensure the interoperability of the methods, a method should use open formats for input and output, preferably ones that are considered standard for the respective task.
 - The method should be easy to configure.
 A configuration through command line parameters and/or configuration files is preferable over having to edit the source code.
 - The method code should follow basic coding standards (e.g., of [Google](https://google.github.io/styleguide/) or [GNU](https://www.gnu.org/prep/standards/standards.html)).
 - The method repository should contain unit tests that test for common, borderline and unusual cases to ensure that the method works as expected.